ConvexityTeam/CHATS-Documentation/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: CHATS Documentation
+about: This is CHATS Documentation
-title: ''
+title: '[Request]'
 labels: ''
 assignees: JayJosh846

 ---

+Please describe the issue.

+### Examples

+Please provide an example.